splace/angle/README.md

 and, specifically, Direction's shouldn't be added/subtracted from other Directions.

-Formula, say involving sin/cos, with intermediate steps involving small angles, need to be handled with floats throughout (unless rounding errors when using this Angle is determined to be OK). these intermediate steps might be considered as not being angles but Angle differences, so this might be expected.
+Formula, say involving sin/cos, with intermediate steps involving small angles, need to be handled with floats throughout (unless rounding errors when using this Angle is determined to be OK). these intermediate steps might be considered as not being angles but Angle/Phase differences, so this might be expected.

 360 degrees (or 2Pi radians etc.) is just 0, and so is encoded/returned as 0 degrees. ( or 0 radians etc).